 Fairmont State University’s outstanding faculty members were recognized on Wednesday, April 29, during the Recognition of Faculty Achievement for their exemplary efforts throughout the 2014-2015 academic year.

-About 150 students will participate in Winter Commencement for Fairmont State University at 1 p.m.
-Saturday, Dec.
-14, in the Feaster Center.
-A reception in the Falcon Center will immediately follow the ceremony.
+About 400 students will participate in the 146th Commencement for Fairmont State University at 1 p.m.
+Saturday, May 16, in the Feaster Center.

-A total of 1,053 students were named to the Dean’s List at Fairmont State University after completing the spring 2013 semester.
+A total of 1,044 students have been named to the Dean’s List at Fairmont State University after completing the spring 2014 semester.

 Dr. Christina Lavorata, Provost and Vice President for Academic Affairs, has released the Dean’s List and the President’s List to recognize high-achieving students for their academic distinction.
-Full-time students who earned a 3.4 or better grade point average for the spring 2013 semester are named to the Dean’s List.
+Full-time students who earned a 3.4 or better grade point average for the fall 2013 semester are named to the Dean’s List.
 Full-time students achieving a perfect 4.0 grade point average are named to the President’s List.

 In addition to graduating from Fairmont State University in May, two new alumnae also earned their first salute.

 Teachers interested in advancing their careers by earning a master’s degree or advanced certification and those with a bachelor’s degree who are interested in becoming teachers can find helpful information at two Open House events hosted by the Fairmont State University School of Education, Health and Human Performance in May.